nytimes/covid-19-data/README.md

 The data begins with the first reported coronavirus case in Washington State on Jan.
 21, 2020.
 We will publish regular updates to the data in this repository.

-## United States Data
+## Live and Historical Data

+We are providing two sets of data with cumulative counts of coronavirus cases and deaths: one with our most current numbers for each geography and another with historical data showing the tally for each day for each geography.

+The historical data files are at the top level of the directory and contain data up to, but not including the current day.
+The live data files are in the [live/](live/) directory.

+A key difference between the historical and live files is that the numbers in the historical files are the final counts at the end of each day, while the live files have figures that may be a partial count released during the day but cannot necessarily be considered the final, end-of-day tally..

-Data on cumulative coronavirus cases and deaths can be found in three files, one for each of these geographic levels: U.S., states and counties.
+The historical and live data are released in three files, one for each of these geographic levels: U.S., states and counties.

-Each row of data reports cumulative counts based on our best reporting up to the moment we publish an update.
+Each row of data reports the cumulative number of coronavirus cases and deaths based on our best reporting up to the moment we publish an update.
+Our counts include both laboratory confirmed and probable cases using [criteria]((https://int.nyt.com/data/documenthelper/6908-cste-interim-20-id-01-covid-19/85d47e89b637cd643d50/optimized/full.pdf) that were developed by states and the federal government.
+Not all geographies are reporting probable cases and yet others are providing confirmed and probable as a single total.
+Please [read here](https://github.com/nytimes/covid-19-data/blob/master/PROBABLE-CASES-NOTE.md) for a full discussion of this issue.

 We do our best to revise earlier entries in the data when we receive new information.
-If a county is not listed for a date, then there were zero reported cases and deaths.
+If a county is not listed for a date, then there were zero reported confirmed cases and deaths.

 State and county files contain [FIPS codes](https://www.census.gov/quickfacts/fact/note/US/fips), a standard geographic identifier, to make it easier for an analyst to combine this data with other data sets like a map file or population data.

 Download all the data or clone this repository by clicking the green "Clone or download" button above.

+---

+### Historical Data

-### U.S. National-Level Data
+#### U.S. National-Level Data

 The daily number of cases and deaths nationwide, including states, U.S. territories and the District of Columbia, can be found in the [us.csv](us.csv) file.  ([Raw CSV file here.](https://raw.githubusercontent.com/nytimes/covid-19-data/master/us.csv))